 Sometimes you come across an ancestor for whom you can find no background information at all.
 You may know their descendants, but have no clue or even guess as to their origins.
-Parents, siblings, and anything about their childhood just seems to be missing.
+Parents, siblings, and anything about their children just seems to be missing.
 They are an entity unto themselves, seemingly come out of nowhere, with no background information in sight anywhere.
 These are frustrating ancestors to research.
 It can take years of studious, devoted research to dig up even the tiniest bit of information on them, and when you do, it will seem like the biggest genealogical victory in the world.

 The invention of DNA testing has made teasing the background out of these mystery ancestors a little bit easier.
 If you are very intrepid about looking through even the most obscure record sources and have a lot of patience, you can often piece your ancestor’s background together using previously unknown records and DNA testing.
 If you are determined to find out where this mystery ancestor came from (since everyone came from somewhere, whether it is apparent or not), then these are the techniques you should be using to discover things about your ancestor you never dreamed were available.